ericpoirier/chrisguindon.github.io/content/post/eclipse-epp-website-improvements/index.md

 ]
 +++

-In my previous blog post, we announced a [new look and feel](/post/quicksilver-eclipse-org-redesign/) for the Eclipse Foundation website.
-The [plan](/post/quicksilver-eclipse-org-redesign/#future-plans) was to roll out our new look and feel to [eclipse.org](https://www.eclipse.org) first and then gradually migrate our other web properties.
+In my previous [blog post](/post/quicksilver-eclipse-org-redesign/), we announced a new look and feel for the Eclipse Foundation website.
+The [plan](/post/quicksilver-eclipse-org-redesign/#future-plans) was to roll out our new design to [eclipse.org](https://www.eclipse.org) first and then gradually migrate our other web properties.

 Since then, we migrated our [Hugo theme](https://github.com/eclipsefdn/hugo-solstice-theme), [Eclipsepedia](https://wiki.eclipse.org/Main_Page), [Eclipse Community Forums](https://www.eclipse.org/forums/) and a few other Drupal sites, such as the [Eclipse User Profile](https://accounts.eclipse.org/) and the [Eclipse Foundation Blog](https://blogs.eclipse.org/) to the Quicksilver look and feel!